Events Frequently Asked Questions

 Barbecues and Stampede Breakfasts

-Groups wishing to host barbeques or Stampede breakfasts are required to book the space through Conference and Events Management at 403.220.3111.
+Groups wishing to host barbeques or Stampede breakfasts are required to book the space through UCalgary Accommodations and Events at 403.220.3111.
 Barbeques and any other events using propane to cook may only take place outdoors, including patio spaces.
-Once the space is booked, Conference and Events Management will assist the event planner with safe food handling practices and other details they will need to be aware of.
+Once the space is booked, UCalgary Accommodations and Events will assist the event planner with safe food handling practices and other details they will need to be aware of.
 These events are permitted only when using pre-cooked sausages patties/links or pre-cooked hamburger patties.
 These products can be purchased from grocery stores and food service supply companies.

 Barbecues and Propane Equipment